 Year Beginning Impressions

-I greatly appreciate your guidance, support, and cooperation.
+I would like to ask for your guidance, support and continued cooperation.

-Lastly, I wish that this year will be a good year for you all.
+Lastly, I wish that this year will also be a good year for you all.